SimonMaracine/cppblowfish/README.md

 ## A small C++ encryption library implementing the blowfish algorithm

-I use this library for myself.
+I built this library for myself.
 If it works for me, then maybe it works for you as well.

 Check the header files for _some_ documentation.